flyingnobita/zkvote/README.md

 1. Install the Metamask mobile app and create a new wallet.
 2. Add the pagekite address (`https://${PAGEKITE_SUBDOMAIN}.pagekite.me`) as a custom RPC network.

-### Run the server
+### Steps

+####

-Run a local fork of the Polygon Mumbai testnet and deploy semaphore contracts.
-This also initiates a tunnel to the local server using pagekite at `https://${PAGEKITE_SUBDOMAIN}.pagekite.me`.
+1. Instantiate a local fork of the Polygon Mumbai testnet, deploy semaphore contracts and create a dummy poll.

 ```bash
 cd packages/contracts